dezanche/MRI_distortion_phantom/README.md

 ![segmentation](https://github.com/dezanche/MRI_distortion_phantom/blob/main/Images/Screenshots/2021-10-29-Scene_801_segment.png)

 ### 3. Calculate Centroid of Each Segment
-- following the methods in (https://discourse.slicer.org/t/centroid-determination/3541) paste the following code into Slicer's Python Interactor:
+- following the methods in (https://discourse.slicer.org/t/centroid-determination/3541) copy and paste the following code into Slicer's Python Interactor:
 ```python
 segmentationNode = getNode("Segmentation")  # or whatever name was given to the segmentation
 # Compute centroids